IsaackCordeiro/curso-js-cod3r-udemy/desafioFuncionariosNode/readme.md

-** Desafio Mulher Chinesa com Menor Salário **
+**Desafio Mulher Chinesa com Menor Salário**

-After defining these three functions, the code uses the axios library to make a GET request to a URL.
-When the request resolves, the function is called and the response data is stored in the funcionarios variable.
+This code uses the Axios library to make an HTTP request to a specific URL.
+Once the data is successfully returned in the response, the code filters and reduces through the data to obtain the woman who is Chinese and has the lowest salary.

-Then, the code filters the funcionarios array to find only those elements that satisfy two conditions: they are from China and they are female.
-This is done by chaining the filter method twice, first with the chineses arrow function and then with the mulheres arrow function.

-Finally, the reduce method is called on the filtered array to find the menorSalario (lowest salary) of the female Chinese employees.
-The result is printed to the console using console.log().
+The code is divided into two parts: the initial code logics the task as a challenge and solved it in multiple steps whereas the second part is refactored to improve the logic and reduce the size of the code. \n\nThe final code includes a function that filters all employees from a particular country - in this case, China, then filters out women and finally reduces the employee list by salary to obtain the user's desired employee.